 Where and how to buy CBD:

 CBD products for dogs are widely available online.
 Also, depending on where you live, you might be able to purchase CBD products at your pet store or from your vet.
+You may even be able to find specialist CBD dog treats!

 For safety and awareness, and to find the correct product for your pet, read the CBD Awareness Project‘s article on what to do when buying CBD for your dog.